ocademy-ai/machine-learning/_sources/data-science/data-science-lifecycle/introduction.md

 ## Processing

 The processing stage of the lifecycle focuses on discovering patterns in the data as well as modeling.
 Some techniques used in the processing stage require statistical methods to uncover the patterns.
-Typically, this would be a tedious task for a human to do with a large data set and will rely on computers to do the heavy lifting to speed up the process.
+Typically, this would be a tedious task for a human to do with a large data set, and will rely on computers to do the heavy lifting to speed up the process.
 This stage is also where data science and machine learning will intersect.
 As you learned in the first lesson, machine learning is the process of building models to understand the data.
 Models are a representation of the relationship between variables in the data that help predict outcomes.

 Common techniques used in this stage are covered in the Machine Learning sections.
 Follow the links to learn more about them: